lukuky64/SFTU/README.md

   - [ ] Control over output states visually
   - [ ] RF settings controlled visually
 - [ ] Ensure RF info is always sent, even if busy.
 I think ATM, it is capable of missing sending messages if it is receiving
-- [ ] For timestamps, need to fix what happens when we reach max time in microseconds.
-Currently it will wrap back to zero, which is bad
+- [ ] For timestamps, need to fix what happens when we reach max time in microseconds (around 71 minutes).
+Currently it will wrap back to zero, which is bad. easy solution is use uint64_t instead of uint32_t